People Watching (album): Accolades

 On 10 September 2025, People Watching was announced as one of 12 nominees for the 2025 Mercury Prize.
 It was later announced as the winner on 16 October 2025.
 Fender later donated the entirety of his £25,000 Mercury Prize winnings to the Music Venue Trust, which works to preserve the UK's grassroots music venues.
+It was nominated for the Brit Award for British Album of the Year at the 2026 Brit Awards.